Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

-On entering the White House after Franklin Roosevelt died on April 12,1945, Harry S. Truman told newspaper reporters, "I've got the most awful responsibility a man ever had.
+Upon entering the White House after Franklin Roosevelt died on April 12, 1945, Harry S. Truman told newspaper reporters, "I've got the most awful responsibility a man ever had.
 If you fellows ever pray, pray for me."
 He was referring to the decision to drop the atomic bomb on Japan.
 Though he knew that it would end the war and save lives, it was unknown what the lasting effects would be, as it had never been used before.

-Although he was FDR's Vice President, prior to going into office, he knew very little about the war and nothing about the development of the atomic bomb.
+Although he was FDR's Vice President, before going into Office, he knew very little about the war and nothing about the development of the atomic bomb.
 FDR did not communicate much with his Vice President.
-Truman was chosen, not because he was the preferred man for the job, but because he was a compromise between Roosevelt and the Democratic party.
-Although Roosevelt eventually chose him, he did not know him well and had not yet grown to fully trust him before he died.
-Due to being kept in the dark, when the new President was suddenly thrust into the position, he told reporters, "I felt like the moon, the stars, and all the planets had fallen on me."
+FDR chose Truman, not because he was the preferred man for the job, but because he was a compromise between Roosevelt and the Democratic party.
+Although Roosevelt eventually chose him, he did not know him well and had not yet grown to trust him before he died.
+Due to being kept in the dark, when Truman unexpectedly became President, he told reporters, "I felt like the moon, the stars, and all the planets had fallen on me."

 Fortunately, Germany surrendered on May 7th, less than a month into his presidency, but he still had to decide how to defend the US against Japan.
 A team tested the first atomic bomb in a New Mexico desert in Alamogordo to see what effects it might have.
-An amazing sight appeared as a mushroom cloud rose 41,000 feet into the air, leaving behind a crater with a glassy, radioactive crust a half mile wide.
+A fantastic sight appeared as a mushroom cloud rose 41,000 feet into the air, leaving behind a crater with a glassy, radioactive crust a half-mile wide.

 After this test, the US sent an urgent plea to Japan to surrender.
-They did not; therefore Truman made the very hard decision to drop an atomic bomb on the city of Hiroshima, waited three days then another on Nagasaki.
+They did not; therefore, Truman made the tough decision to drop an atomic bomb on the city of Hiroshima, waited three days then another on Nagasaki.
+He felt that by doing so, it was saving millions of Americans' lives.
 It was six days after the second bomb, in which Japan finally surrendered officially ending WWI on August 15, 1945.

 Atomic Bomb Poll

-Although before he became President and made this infamous decision, he lived a much more modest life.
-He was born in Lamar, Missouri on May 8, 1884 and grew up in Independence.
-For many years he managed the family farm, but what he really wanted to do was go to West Point.
-Unfortunately, poor eyesight stopped his dream from coming into fruition, so he did the next best thing and joined the National Guard where he fought in France during WWI as a captain in the Field Artillery.
+Before he became President and made his infamous decision, he lived a much more modest life.
+He was born in Lamar, Missouri, on May 8, 1884, and grew up in Independence.
+For many years he managed the family farm, but what he wanted to do was go to West Point.
+Unfortunately, poor eyesight stopped his dream from coming to fruition, so he did the next best thing and joined the National Guard, where he fought in France during WWI as a captain in the Field Artillery.

-When he returned home he got married to Elizabeth Virginia Wallace and ran a clothing store in Kansas CIty.
-He was very active in the Democratic Party, which eventually allowed him to become elected as judge in the Jackson County Court in 1922, then Senator in 1936.
-He was a very successful Senator, and led an investigation into waste and corruption.
-It is believed due to these efforts, 15 billion dollars was saved.
+When he returned home, he got married to Elizabeth Virginia Wallace and ran a clothing store in Kansas City.
+He was very active in the Democratic Party, which eventually allowed him to become elected as a judge in the Jackson County Court in 1922, then he became Senator in 1936.
+He was a very successful Senator and led an investigation into waste and corruption.
+Some believe, due to these efforts, he saved the government 15 billion dollars.

-It was his great success as Senator that eventually earned him the Vice-Presidential nomination alongside FDR, which eventually led to him becoming President and having to make the atomic bomb decision.
-Although, he is most well-known for bombing Japan and ending WWII, he accomplished many notable things as President.
+It was his great success as Senator that eventually earned him the Vice-Presidential nomination alongside FDR, which ultimately led to him becoming President and having to make the atomic bomb decision.
+Although he is most well-known for bombing Japan and ending WWII, he accomplished many notable things as President.

 The Fair Deal and the Truman Doctrine

-Immediately upon coming into office, in June 1945, he witnessed the signing of the charter of the United Nations.
+In June 1945, immediately upon coming into office, he witnessed the signing of the charter of the United Nations.
 He supported many of the policies Roosevelt had begun, then began establishing many of his own.
-He presented a 21-point program, which included such things as public housing, Fair Employment Practices Act, and expansion of Social Security.
+He presented a 21-point program, which included such things as public housing, the Fair Employment Practices Act, and the expansion of Social Security.
 It eventually became known as the Fair Deal.

-Due to the state of Europe after WWII ended, he wrote the Truman Doctrine and eventually the Marshall Plan, that gave a lot of U.S. aid to Europe to rebuild and recover from the trauma of the war.
-Specifically, it gave aid to Turkey and Greece, in hopes to stop the guerrilla attacks against Turkey by the Soviet Union and protect Greece from Soviet threats.
+Due to the state of Europe, after WWII ended, he wrote the Truman Doctrine and, eventually, the Marshall Plan, which gave a lot of U.S. aid to Europe to rebuild and recover from the trauma of the war.
+Specifically, it assisted Turkey and Greece, in hopes to stop the guerrilla attacks against Turkey by the Soviet Union and protect Greece from Soviet threats.

-During his second term in June 1950, with support of the United Nations, he sent U.S. troops to Korea, after Communist North Korea attacked South Korea.
-He did well, balancing his involvement in the war, while also keeping peace with neighboring countries China and Russia.
+In June 1950, during his second term, he sent U.S. troops to Korea with the support of the United Nations, after Communist North Korea attacked South Korea.
+He did well balancing his involvement in the war while also keeping peace with neighboring countries China and Russia.
 Had he been too aggressive, it may have led to conflict with these countries.
-Peace talks began in 1951, two years later the fighting ceased.
+Peace talks began in 1951; two years later, the fighting ceased.

-- He was a judge prior to becoming President.
+- He was a judge before becoming President.

 - He survived an assassination attempt, but one of his guards did not.
 In 1950, when the White House was under renovation, he was staying at the Blair House.
-Two Puerto Rican nationalists were stopped by his guards, one was killed by the same guard whose life was ended, and the other captured.
+His guards stopped two Puerto Rican nationalists, one was killed by the same guard whose life was taken, and the other captured.

 - His middle name is just the letter "S" to honor a few different relatives whose names started with S.

-- The 22nd Amendment was ratified while he was in office, stating that "no person shall be elected to the office of the President more than twice."
+- Congress ratified the 22nd Amendment while he was in office, stating that "no person shall be elected to the office of the President more than twice."